 A. Backblaze’s Storage Pods hold 60 HDDs each, containing as much as 720TB data per Pod, stored using Reed-Solomon error correction.
 Storage Pods are arranged in Tomes with twenty Storage Pods making up a Vault.

 Q. Where do you fit in the data workflow?

-A. People typically use B2 in for archiving completed projects.
-All data is readily available for download from B2, making it more convenient than off-line storage.
-In addition, DAM and MAM systems such as CatDV, axle ai, Cantemo, and others have integrated with B2 to store raw images behind the proxies.
+A. People typically use B2 Cloud Storage for archiving completed projects.
+All data is readily available for download from Backblaze B2, making it more convenient than off-line storage.
+In addition, DAM and MAM systems such as CatDV, axle.ai, Cantemo, and others have integrated with B2 Cloud Storage to store raw images behind the proxies.

-Q. Who uses B2 in the M&E business?
+Q. Who uses Backblaze B2 in the M&E business?

-A. KLRU-TV, the PBS station in Austin Texas, uses B2 to archive their entire 43 year catalog of Austin City Limits episodes and related materials.
-WunderVu, the production house for Pixvana, uses B2 to back up and archive their local storage systems on which they build virtual reality experiences for their customers.
+A. KLRU-TV, the PBS station in Austin, Texas, uses Backblaze B2 to archive their entire 43 year catalog of Austin City Limits episodes and related materials.
+WunderVu, the production house for Pixvana, uses B2 Cloud Storage to back up and archive their local storage systems on which they build virtual reality experiences for their customers.

 Q. You’re the company that publishes the hard drive stats, right?

 If you were, we hope you stopped by the Backblaze booth to say hello.
 We’d like to hear what you saw at the show that was interesting or exciting.
 Please tell us in the comments.